Can dogs eat rice?

 Cooked chicken and rice

-We know dogs can eat chicken – so mix a bowl of cooked rice and, again, you have a healthy snack for yourself and your puppy!
-Note the chicken and rice is also a standard meal for dogs requiring a bland diet.
+We know dogs can eat chicken – so mix a bowl of cooked rice, and again, you have a healthy snack for yourself and your puppy!
+Chicken and rice are standard meals for dogs requiring a bland diet.
 This can also cause your dog to have orange poop.

 Cooked sweet potato

 As with potatoes, they should be peeled and cooked before feeding to dogs.
-Once this is done, mixing with some cooked rice makes a great treat for your four-legged friend.
+Once this is done, mixing it with cooked rice makes a great treat for your four-legged friend.

 DIY Dogfood videos: